One of a Kind (Tammy Wynette album)

-One of a Kind is the eighteenth studio album by American country music singer-songwriter Tammy Wynette.
+One of a Kind is a studio album by American country music singer-songwriter Tammy Wynette.
 It was released on November 14, 1977, by Epic Records.

 Commercial performance

 The album peaked at No. 32 on the Billboard Country Albums chart.
 The album's only single, "One of a Kind", peaked at No. 6 on the Billboard Country Singles chart.

 Track listing

 Personnel

 Adapted from the album liner notes.